-The Baker Clause stipulates that schools must allow colleges and training providers access to every student in Years 8-13 to discuss non-academic routes that are available to them.
+The Baker Clause (Provider Access Legislation) stipulates that schools must allow colleges and training providers access to every student in Years 8- 13 to discuss non-academic routes that are available to them.
+The law again altered in January 2023 to stipulate that pupils must have at least 6 encounters with a provider of approved technical education qualifications or apprenticeship.
+These should be spread over Key Stages 3, 4 and 5.
 As a consequence, all Trust schools ensure that all students are provided with meaningful encounters and experiences in order to offer each of them a unique pathway towards their chosen career.